capactio/capact/docs/runner.md

 ![](./assets/runner-arch.svg)

-1. Voltron Engine watches the Action custom resources.
+1. Capact Engine watches the Action custom resources.
 Once the Action is rendered and a user approved it, Engine executes it.

-2. Voltron Engine creates a Kubernetes Secret with the [input data](#input-data).
+2. Capact Engine creates a Kubernetes Secret with the [input data](#input-data).

-3. Voltron Engine creates a Kubernetes Job with the Argo Workflow Runner, and mounts the Secret from the 2nd step as the volume.
+3. Capact Engine creates a Kubernetes Job with the Argo Workflow Runner, and mounts the Secret from the 2nd step as the volume.

 4. Argo Workflow Runner reads the input data from the filesystem and based on it creates the Argo Workflow custom resource.